thiagobrasileiro/thiagobrasileiro/README.md

 - 👨🏻‍💻 Like programming and gaming
 - 🧠 Like sharing knowledge
 - 🌌 Passionate for soccer and gaming
-- ✈️ Traveling is one of my favorite hobbies
-- 📧 Reach me via luisg.juliao@gmail.com
+- 📧 Reach me via thiagobrasileiro919@gmail.com

 <br>
 <br>